Creating Climate Ready Communities: Adapting to the Impacts of Climate Change on the Oregon Coast

 - Coordinate programs and activities across federal, state, and local jurisdictions; and

 - Create new, innovative approaches to adapt to climate change impacts.

-Kershner, J. (2014).
-Creating Climate Ready Communities: Adapting to the Impacts of Climate Change on the Oregon Coast [Case study on a project of the Oregon Coastal Management Program].
+Kershner, J. (2021).
+Creating Climate Ready Communities: Adapting to the Impacts of Climate Change on the Oregon Coast.
+[Case study on a project of the Oregon Coastal Management Program].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/creating-climate-ready-communities-adapting-impacts-climate-change-oregon-coast (Last updated October 2021)
+Retrieved from CAKE: https://www.cakex.org/case-studies/creating-climate-ready-communities-adapting-impacts-climate-change-oregon-coast (Last updated October 2021)